-H. Damages
+G. Damages

 If the jury finds that plaintiff is entitled to a verdict in his favor, it may award as compensatory damages in an amount that reasonably compensates plaintiff for the injuries or damages he suffered as a result of defendant's acts.
-If plaintiff can prove that he suffered a physical injury as a result of defendant's violation of his constitutional rights, plaintiff may receive damages for emotional harm as well.
+Because plaintiff did not suffer a physical injury as a result of defendant's conduct, plaintiff may not receive damages for emotional harm.
 42 U.S.C. § 1997e(e).